theobald-software/theobald-software.github.io/_includes/_content/en/xu-specific/xu-destinations/general/column-encryption.md

 #### General

-The "Column encryption" feature enables the user to encrypt columns in the extracted data set, containing sensitive information before uploading it to the destination.
-Furthermore, the user can decide whether to store the data in its encrypted form or decrypt it right away.
+The "Column encryption" feature enables the user to encrypt columns in the extracted data set before uploading them to the destination.
+By encrypting the columns you can ensure the safety of sensitive information.
+You can store data in its encrypted form or decrypt it right away.

 The feature also supports random access, meaning that the data is decryptable at any starting point.
 Since random access has a significant overhead, it is not recommended to use column encryption for encrypting the whole data set.

 #### How to proceed
 The user must provide the RSA public key.